Adityassinghania/restuarant-finder/readme.md

 3. activate virtual environment : source venv/bin/activate
 4. install dependancies : pip3 install requirements.txt
 the above file is created using : pip freeze > requirements.txt

+We use MongoEngine library to work with a MongDb backend Databse We use the flask-restx library for quick development of APIs